MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     If you need to make custom API calls to track events/dependencies not captured by default with autoinstrumentation monitoring, you need to use this method.
 To learn more, see [Application Insights API for custom events and metrics](./api-custom-events-metrics.md).

-> [!IMPORTANT]
-> If both autoinstrumentation monitoring and manual SDK-based instrumentation are detected, in .NET and Node.js only the manual instrumentation settings are honored, while in Java only the autoinstrumentation are emitting the telemetry.
-In Python, you should only use autoinstrumentation if you aren't using manual instrumentation.
-This practice is to prevent duplicate data from being sent.

 > [!NOTE]
 > Snapshot Debugger and Profiler are only available in .NET and .NET Core.